 - 2D to 3D molecular conversion, with accurate chirality interpretation and enumeration facilities

 - Conformer elaboration including complex macrocycles, also supporting the use of NMR restraints

 - Docking for pose prediction or virtual screening

 - Real-space modeling of ligands as conformational ensembles within X-ray density maps

 Software is available for Windows, Linux, and Mac platforms, with easy deployment across on-premises workstations and laptops as well as cloud-based computing resources.

-This is a minor release with a fully re-run example set.
-It includes commands in the Tools module for deep conformational search of complex molecules and additional minor improvements elsewhere.
+This is a minor release (full example set): Release Notes.
+It includes minor bug fixes and some improvements.
 See the Downloads page for details.

-We have published a second paper with colleagues from Merck looking at peptide macrocycle strain energetics in the context of xGen refined conformational ensembles.
-This follows the paper entitled “XGen: Real-Space Fitting of Complex Ligand Conformational Ensembles to X‐ray Electron Density Maps.”
-We show that conformational ensembles, without atom-specific B-factors, are better models for ligands in terms of both fit to X-ray density and strain energy.
+We have published a comprehensive study of bound ligand strain with colleagues from Merck and BMS.
+This adds to a paper looking at peptide macrocycle strain energetics in the context of real-space refined ligand conformational ensembles.
+Both studies build on the xGen methodology where we showed that conformational ensembles, without atom-specific B-factors, are better models for ligands in terms of both fit to X-ray density and strain energy.

 JCIM: QuanSA and FEP+